Semi-Autonomous Trucks & The Future of Trucking

 Where Trucking is Headed

 Semi-autonomous trucking has been in the testing phase for a few years now with the hope that these vehicles will revolutionize the trucking industry.
-Environmentally, self-driving trucks will be able to reduce fuel bills by as much as 7%, saving thousands in fuel costs per truck every year.
+Environmentally, self-driving trucks will be able to reduce emissions by as much as 22%, while also doubling cargo, speed, and distance the trucks can handle.

 While self-driving cars need to be able to navigate anywhere from crowded city streets to rural back roads, freight trucks spend most of their time on long stretches of highway.
 There will still be a demand for drivers to help those semi-autonomous trucks navigate exit ramps, crowded city streets, and loading docks.